 Credit: Natalie Kafader

-The only models that didn't exceed expectations were the Bissell CleanView and Dirt Devil Endura.
-The Bissell had a small particle average peak of 1520, while the Dirt Devil's was 520.
-Results like this can be problematic for those with allergies as the vacuums circulate tiny debris particles back into the room.
+The only models that didn't exceed expectations were both of the Bissell CleanViews, the Oreck, and the Dirt Devil Endura.
+The Bissell CleanView Swivel (not the 3836 model) had a small particle average peak of 1520, the worst by far.
+Results like this can be problematic for those with allergies, as the vacuums circulate tiny debris particles back into the room.
 If you or anyone in your home has allergies, we recommend opting for another model.

 Our Dylos readers give us an average particle count for both small and large debris, which gives us a clear understanding of how well the vacuum filtration systems work.